meibraransari/Jenkins-Zero-To-Hero/data/Day-06_Jenkins_Basic_Pipeline_Structure/README.md

-# 🚀 Jenkins Basic Pipeline Structure - Day 06
+# 🚀 Day 06 — Jenkins Basic Pipeline Structure

 This directory contains **37 comprehensive Jenkinsfile examples** demonstrating various Jenkins pipeline patterns for daily DevOps use.
 Each example is a complete, standalone pipeline that can be used as-is or adapted to your needs.